davidrbourke/KCAD/03. Deployments/README.md

 # Deployments

-Allows for production deployment, a high level object above ReplicaSet and Pods
+Allows for production deployment, a high level object above ReplicaSet and Pods.
+Features:
 - rolling updates
 - rolling back changes to a previous deployment
 - scaling
 - modifying resource allocations to all pods

 Similar to ReplicaSet file, but with different Kind: Deployment.

 ## Commands
 `kubectl create -f deployment.yml`